American Federation of Government Employees: Early history

-Since the Lloyd–La Follette Act of 1912, federal and postal employees have been granted the right to join and form labor organizations.
+Federal and postal employees have been granted the right to join and form labor organizations since the Lloyd–La Follette Act of 1912.
 The act also prohibits federal employees from striking.
 Prior to the establishment of AFGE, a small number of federal workers were represented by the Knights of Labor and the National Federation of Federal Employees (NFFE).
 The NFFE received a charter from the American Federation of Labor (AFL) in 1917.
 AFGE was founded in August 1932 by local unions affiliated with the AFL that broke away from the NFFE after it became independent of the AFL.
 AFGE's motto was established as "To Do For All That Which No One Can Do For Oneself".
 Its original emblem was a shield with the stars and stripes and the words "Justice, Fraternity, Progress".

 AFGE’s constituent units were referred to as lodges until 1968, when they were renamed locals.
 A local may represent a single bargaining unit or multiple bargaining units, depending on the agency.

-Executive Order 10988 issued by President John F. Kennedy in 1962 granted federal employees the right to collective bargaining.
-Federal employees' right to organize and bargain binding labor contracts was established in law by the Civil Service Reform Act of 1978, which AFGE helped to draft, and which states that collective bargaining in the federal sector is in the public interest while also barring the right to strike.
+In 1962, President John F. Kennedy issued Executive Order 10988, which first granted federal employees the right to collective bargaining.
+This right was later codified into law through the Civil Service Reform Act of 1978.
+Signed by President Jimmy Carter, the act also established the Federal Labor Relations Authority (FLRA) to oversee labor-management relations.

-AFGE's 2009 court suits stopped aspects of the George W. Bush administration's "National Security Personnel System" (for DOD) and MAXHR (for DHS), and AFGE also won changes to law that make the contracting out process more balanced in regard to federal employees' interests.
-In 2010, the Obama administration issued an executive order for the federal government to focus on insourcing federal jobs rather than outsourcing them overseas or to contractors.